vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/new_style_signals_slots.txt

 Connecting Slots By Name
 ------------------------

-PyQt supports the ``QtCore.QMetaObject.connectSlotsByName()`` function that is most commonly used by :program:`pyuic4` generated Python code to automatically connect signals to slots that conform to a simple naming convention.
-However, where a class has overloaded Qt signals (ie. with the same name but with different arguments) PyQt needs additional information in order to automatically connect the correct signal.
+PyQt4 supports the ``QtCore.QMetaObject.connectSlotsByName()`` function that
+is most commonly used by :program:`pyuic4` generated Python code to automatically connect signals to slots that conform to a simple naming convention.
+However, where a class has overloaded Qt signals (ie. with the same name but with different arguments) PyQt4 needs additional information in order to automatically connect the correct signal.

 For example the ``QtGui.QSpinBox`` class has the following signals::